 Analog Films/Film Panels

 When I first started, I hit upon the end of the physical film era.
 Fortunately, I was one of the last classes to experience the dusk of its usage.
-Soon after, I graduated residency and never looked back to the world of film.
+Soon after, I graduated residency and never looked back in the world of film.
 Boy, did that change how we practice radiology!

 Pulmonary Arteriograms and Trauma Aortograms